How to plan a vegetable garden

 Location & Aspect

-You should also take into account the spread of tree roots and avoid placing beds within their catchment area.
-As a rule of thumb, tree roots will spread out the same distance from the trunk as the height of the tree so probably a lot further than you think.
-Tree roots sneak into the well fed soil of your vegetable beds and will take both moisture and nutrients from your crops.
+You should also take into account the spread of tree roots: avoid placing beds within their catchment area.
+As a rule of thumb, tree roots will spread out the same distance from the trunk as the height of the tree - so probably a lot further than you think.
+Tree roots sneak into the well-fed soil of your vegetable beds, and will take both moisture and nutrients from your crops.

 Frost pockets

-You should also try to avoid frost pockets which are areas where cold air collects and can lead to very hard frosts on cold nights.
-Keep an eye on cold mornings for patches of mist that linger in hollows, this will indicate a possible problem area.
+You should also try to avoid frost pockets, which are areas where cold air collects.
+This can lead to very hard frosts on cold nights.
+On cold mornings keep an eye out for patches of mist that linger in hollows: this will indicate a possible problem area.

 Shelter